When I Was A Kid is a personal journey that intersects with the whole in this excellent exploration into what makes us jump.

 Yeah, I kind of strayed from the question, but –

 That’s ok!
 I’m treating this more like – and I meant to do this going in – more like a conversation than an interview.
-I think they’re more interesting to listen to.
+I think they’re more interesting to read.

 The thing I was curious about – or that I was trying to ask, but I definitely did a bad job of asking was… I feel sort of similar to you in the sense that I went to school for – Are you going to school for film?